Excellent Realistic (Contemporary) Fiction Books for Kids

 From the Desk of Zoe Washington by Janae Marks

-On her 12th birthday, Zoe, a girl who loves to bake, discovers a letter to her from her incarcerated biological father, Marcus.
-She decides to write him back, even daring to ask him about the murder he’s in jail for — did he really do it?
-Marcus writes to Zoe that he’s innocent and he can prove it which sets Zoe on a quest to find out the truth for herself, even if her mom and dad forbid it.
-She enlists the help of her Grandma and her best friend, Trevor.
+On her 12th birthday, Zoe, a girl who loves to bake, discovers a hidden letter to her from her incarcerated biological father, Marcus.
+She writes him back and Marcus tells Zoe that he’s innocent and he can prove it.
+Zoe enlists the help of her Grandma and her best friend, Trevor.
 You won’t be able to put down this winsome story with a heroine you can’t help but adore; a story that illuminates social justice with themes of family, friendship, and love.

 Thirst by Varsha Bajaj

-Set in Mumbi, this is a deftly narrated, hope-filled story of the inequities around water with themes of advocacy, education, and community.
+Set in Mumbi, this is about water inequities with themes of advocacy, education, and community.
 12-year-old Minni’s community has access to water only a few hours per day with severe water shortages.
 When Minni is forced to leave school to work as a maid, she sees the water (and other) iniquity first-hand and discovers that the family’s dad is the water mafia boss.
 Her decision and action to report him makes a difference — and gives us hope that one person can make a difference.

 Flipping Forward Twisting Backwards by Alma Fullerton

 Claire is the best at gymnastics, but she’s not the best at reading.
 In fact, she can’t read AT ALL–and has fooled everyone for years.
-She lashes out to protect her secret and gets sent often to the principal.
+She lashes out to protect her secret and often gets sent to the principal.
 The principal figures out that Claire needs learning testing, but Claire’s mom is adamantly against testing.
 Claire’s friends, her sister, and a supportive teacher help her with word recognition — but she continues to ask her mom to let her get tested, which she eventually does.
 There’s so much to love about this fast-paced book in verse.
-I love that Claire is a fully developed character with efficacy who shows readers (and her mom) that having a learning disability doesn’t mean you’re not smart; it means your brain learns differently.

 Jacky Ha-Ha by James Patterson and Chris Grabenstein